 d.
-Midterm Exam (20%)
+Midterm Exam (15%)

-Time, and will take place online through Brightspace.
-The exam will be open-book and consist of multiple choice questions.
+The midterm exam will be held on Monday, November 6, 2023 at 6:00 p.m. - 7:30 p.m.
+Eastern Time, and will take place online through Brightspace.
+The exam will be open-book and consist of multiple-choice questions.
 If you have a legitimate reason for missing the midterm exam, a deferred midterm exam may be scheduled for you.
 More details about the midterm exam will be announced at a later date.

 e.
-Final Exam (40%)
+Final Exam (30%)

-The final examination will be held during the Fall exam period, December 10-22, 2022, and will take place online through Brightspace.
-The date and time of the exam is scheduled by the central University scheduling service and will be announced part of the way through the term.
+The final examination will be held during the Fall exam period, December 10 - 22, 2023, and will take place online through Brightspace.
+The date and time of the exam are scheduled by the central University scheduling service and will be announced part of the way through the term.
 The final exam will be cumulative, open-book, and consist of multiple choice questions.
 More details about the exam will be announced at a later date.